asparks1987/libFileHandler/README.md

 # libFileHandler
-A work in progress, drop in, c++ single header file handling library.
+A work in progress, drop in, c++ single header file handling library, with compression